 Four hundred new African paratroopers for the Portuguese forces in Mozambique made parachute jumps in front of the Governor-General of Mozambique, Mr.

-Four hundred new African paratroopers for the Portuguese forces in Mozambique made parachute jumps in front of the Governor-General of Mozambique, Mr. Pimentel Do Santos at Dondo Army Barracks, near Beira, last Saturday.
+Background: Four hundred new African paratroopers for the Portuguese forces in Mozambique made parachute jumps in front of the Governor-General of Mozambique, Mr. Pimentel Do Santos at Dondo Army Barracks, near Beira, last Saturday.
 (April 9).

 Afterwards, they were presented with their wings and red berets and took an oath to defend the Portuguese land and flag.